-Accidents happen.
 They happen in motorcycling and life in general.
-How we move past them and continue on is an individual choice.
-Losing a little confidence is normal, and we need to stay cognizant of the signs of PTSD from the event.
-If you find yourself unable to move past the event after a few months, it’s best to talk to someone about how you feel concerning the issue.
+How we move past them and continue is an individual choice.
+Losing a little confidence is normal, and we need to remember the signs of PTSD from the event.
+If you cannot move past the event after a few months, it’s best to talk to someone about how you feel about the issue.
 In motorcycling, fear and trepidation can cause us to react poorly to changing conditions.
-We need to move through our feelings and take the necessary steps to get back to motorcycling with a healthy mind and body.
-When it’s that time, ease back into it with the proper safety gear and support.
-And if you choose to not rejoin motorcycling, you can look back on the fun memories that you cultivated while doing something you love.
-Good luck and stay safe!
+We must move through our feelings and take the necessary steps to get back to motorcycling with a healthy mind and body.
+Ease into it with the proper safety gear and support when it’s that time.
+And choose not to rejoin motorcycling.
+You can reflect on the fun memories you cultivated while doing something you love.
+Good luck, and stay safe!